AVE Sizing & Model selection

 - If you don’t know the kVA rating, the circuit breaker, fed by the transformer, can help.
 Example: 2000A main CB (use Trip rating).
 Formula: Transformer kVA is approximately equal to (Volts x CB Amp rating x 1.732) / 1000.

 - Available space for installation.

-- Distance from Transformer to preferred installation location.
-Ideally, AVE should be installed as close as possible to transformer secondary side.
+- Distance from the transformer to the preferred installation location.
+Ideally, AVE should be installed as close as possible to the transformer’s secondary side.

 - Network and communication system